vvanwedd/heritagevisualisation/source/examples.rst

 What
 ----
-Animated gif: The RGB rendering represents the drawing as it appaers to the human eye, with the shaded rendering the topography of the
+Animated gif: The RGB rendering represents the drawing as it appaers to the human eye, with the shaded rendering the topography of the surface

 Open in web viewer
 ------------------